This privacy statement covers:

-We also works closely with Central and Local Government departments throughout Northern Ireland and Great Britain and may share personal data with these departments, including statutory and non- statutory organisations for various projects and initiatives.
-It may also share information with the Police Service of Northern Ireland, Her Majesty’s Revenue and Customs and other law enforcement agencies for lawful purposes including the prevention and detection of crime and animal welfare etc.
+We work closely with central and local government departments throughout Northern Ireland and Great Britain and may share personal data with these departments, including statutory and non- statutory organisations for various projects and initiatives.
+We may also share information with the Police Service of Northern Ireland, Her Majesty’s Revenue and Customs and other law enforcement agencies for lawful purposes including the prevention and detection of crime.

 We may also use external organisations to carry out services on its behalf and this requires providing them with access to personal data.
 These organisations will act as Data Processors for us and they are legally obliged to keep your personal data secure and only process it under the specific direct instructions of us and in line with the GDPR.

 We will not supply your information to any other organisation for marketing purposes without your prior consent.